morganem0/py-workshop-DLF2019/notebook_markdown/py_workshop_notebook.md

 ```

-## Example 3: Merge information from separate files <a name="md3"></a>
+## Metadata Example 3: Merge information from separate files <a name="md3"></a>

 Another useful feature of pandas is that it allows you to do SQL-like joins with plain text files.

 In this exercise, we will create a merged dataframe from descriptive metadata and file sizes information in separate datasets.

-The exercise also includes more basic functions for reshaping dataframes:
+We will rename columns in the descriptive metadata dataframe to merge based on columns in our filesizes datasheets.
+(It's also possible to specify the columns to merge separately for the left and right dataframes if they are not named the same!)

+**Learning objectives for this example:**
-* The first dataset has a large number of columns, some of which have no data, so we will remove the empty columns
+* Review removing empty columns - the first dataset has a large number of columns, some of which have no data
 * Datatypes can be complicated and lead to potential errors; you may need to specify datatypes for columns
-* We will rename one of the columns in the descriptive metadata dataframe to merge based on this column.
-(It's also possible to specify the columns to merge separately for the left and right dataframes if they are not named the same!)
+* Renaming columns
+* Merging dataframes
 * Write a dataframe to a csv output file or other format

+markdown

 ```python